The Astrophysics Data System Logo astrophysics data system

 aff:“UCLA” Searches the raw affiliation string, searchable word-by-word

-inst:“UCLA” Searches the canonical institution name listed in our mapping of organizations to identifiers, which returns all variations of UCLA (e.g. UCLA; University of California, Los Angeles; University of California - Los Angeles)
+inst:“UCLA” Searches the curated institution name listed in our mapping of organizations to identifiers, which returns all variations of UCLA (e.g. UCLA; University of California, Los Angeles; University of California - Los Angeles)

 For a breakdown to department level: